-Primary Street Setback (m) Secondary Stree et Setback (m) Side and Rear Setbacks (m) 30 NA 20 Development standards to be a the local govern = relevant local planning policy an Maximum Site Coverage d the likely impac Maximum Plot I N/A N/A italio 11/73 11/7] Subdivision endorsed Structure Plan, Local (4) The local government may so al Development P upport the subdiv and/or layout plar lan or an adopte subdivision is in accordance with a local planning framework.
-The absence of an approved structed government considers the proportions. cture d) satisfies the Commission's Holdings zones. ed to be consisten s D.C Policy 2.4 a rision pattern in the locality; and udice the intent of the Rural and S small 20.
-Urban Structure and/or Local Develop ment Plan Development Zone (1) The local government is not to 0: (a) consider recommending some (b) approve development of la of the deemed pro application, has been prepared ar application shall be generally in nd
+Maximum Site Coverage Maximum Plot Ratio N/A N/A

+Subdivision (3) The local government will not support subdivision unless the subdivision is in accordance with an endorsed Structure Plan, Local Development Plan or an adopted local planning framework.
+(4) The local government may support the subdivision of land in the absence of an approved structure plan, local development plan and/or layout plan, where the local government considers the proposed subdivision- (a) is a minor boundary adjustment. (b) does not propose the creation of new lots; (c) the new lots are considered to be consistent with the subdivision pattern in the locality; and (d) satisfies the Commission's D.C Policy 3.4 Subdivision of Rural Land and does not prejudice the intent of the Rural and Small Holdings zones.
+20. Urban Structure and/or Local Development Plan Development (1) The local government is not to- Zone (a) consider recommending subdivision; or (b) approve development of land; unless a structure plan in respect of the area the subject to the application, has been prepared and endorsed pursuant to Part 4 of the deemed provisions, and the application shall be generally in accordance with the structure plan.
 Note: Also refer to the Planning and Development (Local Planning Schemes) Regulations 2015, Schedule 2 Deemed provisions for local planning schemes, Part 4 Structure plans.
 (2) Notwithstanding subclause (1) the local government may recommend subdivision or approve development without a structure plan, if in the opinion of the local government, such development is of a minor nature and will not prejudice the future structure planning of the site or zone.
-21. Settlement Zone (1) Development standards shall be as per the corresponding zone as specified on the relevant Layout Plan prepared in accordance with State Planning Policy 3.2.(2) Where the relevant zone is not specified on the Layout Plan the development standards will be determined by the local government using the most appropriate zone standard as a guide.
+21. Settlement Zone (1) Development standards shall be as per the corresponding zone as specified on the relevant Layout Plan prepared in accordance with State Planning Policy 3.2.
+(2) Where the relevant zone is not specified on the Layout Plan the development standards will be determined by the local government using the most appropriate zone standard as a guide.

-SCHEDULE 5 - Parking Standards
+SCHEDULE 5-PARKING STANDARDS